-The dues paid to homeowner associations are recorded obligations at the courthouse.
-Failure to stay current will result in a lien on your property and possible foreclosure at some point.
-If you sell, the lien will have to be paid off as a part of the closing transaction when the property is sold.
+Dues paid to homeowner associations are recorded obligations at the local courthouse.
+Failure to stay current will inevitably result in a lien on a property and possible foreclosure at some point.
+The lien must be paid off as a part of the closing transaction when the property is sold.

 Subdivisions and homeowner associations have rules, covenants, and restrictions.
-Sometimes they can be really thick documents with rules for everything from lawn care to the color of paints and roofs.
-Repeated violation of these rules can in some cases result in a lien on your property for accumulated "fines."
+Sometimes they can be really thick documents with rules for everything from lawn care to the color of roofs.
+Repeated violation of these rules can result in a lien on the property for accumulated fines.

 Mechanics or Material Liens

-Rare, but it can be a big one.
-Your home is part of an older neighborhood that is in the way of a new county sports stadium.
-Suddenly you're forced to sell the property you've purchased, and you're told the price you'll get.
-You must vacate, as the wrecking ball is coming.
+This is rare, but it can be a very big problem.
+Your home might be part of an older neighborhood that's in the way of a new county sports stadium.
+Suddenly, you're forced to sell the property you've purchased, and you're told the price you'll receive.
+You must vacate because the wrecking ball is coming.